 The Great Backyard Bird Count is observed in February to increase our knowledge and appreciation of birds, as well as encourage all ages to enjoy bird watching.
 This special day is a wonderful way to boost learning fun with your kids in your family, classroom, and homeschool.

 My boys and I plan to participate in this special event for both family and homeschool fun.
 We love to find new ways to explore and discover in our own backyard and look forward to adding this activity to our homeschool bucket list.
-It’s in our Homeschool Fun 2018 calendar as a special fun day to celebrate.

-Also, I’m hoping this new activity also becomes a new way to learn with our kids.
+Also, I’m hoping this activity also becomes a new way to learn with our kids.
 Although I enjoy watching birds and hearing their beautiful songs, I barely know the difference between a cardinal and a blue jay.
 My boys and I are excited to learn more about bird identification and observation as we prepare for The Great Backyard Bird Count.

 Ways to Learn with The Great Backyard Bird Count

 One of our big homeschool philosophies is that life is learning and learning is life.
 This guiding principle helps us incorporate homeschool fun activities into our family life.
 We’re using this activity as a supplement to our current homeschool studies while staying open to the idea of including bird watching into our homeschool schedule next year.